mozbugbox/liferea-plugin-studio/README.md

    with large block list.
 Don't use this plugin on slow machine.

 * Shades: Substitute bright/white background colors with a darker background color in Web view
-* shortcuts: A few extra shortcut keys for skim the feeds
+* accels: Edit accelarators/shortcuts for Liferea actions
 * webkitsetting: Access settings of `WebKit` and `Soup` environment

 # Dependency
-* Liferea: version >= 1.11.3 (current git master as of 2015-04-08)
+* Liferea: version >= 1.12.3
-* Libpeas with loader for python 2.7 compiled into Liferea
+* Libpeas with loader for python3 compiled into Liferea
 * [adblockparser.py](https://github.com/scrapinghub/adblockparser): required by the `blocklink` plugin.

 # Installation